Singaporebrides | Relationships

 6 Possible Reasons You’re Having Difficulty Penetrating During Sex

 Has sex been painful during penetration?
-It’s not as uncommon as you might think.
+The condition, known as vaginismus, is not as uncommon as you might think.
 Here are six possible reasons you’re having trouble in the bedroom.

 You’re in the bedroom on your wedding night getting hot and heavy, when at that crucial moment, you squeal in pain as he tries to penetrate.
 It’s your first time having actual coitus with your groom, but you didn’t expect you would have difficulty between the sheets.
 The harder you try, the more anxious you get, making things worse.
 You think you’re both tired and decide to leave it until the next morning, but it happens again.
 What are you doing wrong?
 Or worse, is something wrong going on down there?